 Now bring out the MIOPS and attach it to your camera.
 Set it to the "Lightning" mode and the sensitivity to about 95%.
 Set your camera to manual mode, the ISO to 200, aperture somewhere between f/8 – f/11 and shutter speed to 1/125.
 The shutter speed in this scenario doesn't make a difference as the lightning strike is for a very short burst of time.
-Finally, don't forget to change the focus to infinity.
+Finally, don't forget to set your lens the manual focus.

 Once everything is setup, start your MIOPS trigger and wait for lightning to strike.
 As soon as lightning strikes, your camera should take a picture.
 If it's not, increase the sensitivity of the trigger.

 When your camera takes the first shot, check it, and make changes to your camera settings accordingly.
 If it's too dark, increase the ISO or change the aperture to open it wider.
 If it's overexposed, decrease the ISO or narrow the aperture.
 Changing the shutter speed won't make any difference.
 Make sure these shots have only lightning, and the rest of the frame should be totally dark.

 Once you are satisfied with the exposure, leave the camera and let it take 10-12 shots.
 If you want to take more shots using different angles or with another foreground element, repeat the same process, and take one foreground shot and 10-12 other shots.

 Making your lightning photos extraordinary:

 Once back home, it's time to have a hot coffee.
 After warming up with your coffee, download all the images on your computer - it's time to merge your images and make them extraordinary.
 We are going to use Photoshop® for this.
 If you don't have Photoshop®, you can download a trial version from their website.

 Open your foreground image (remember the first shot with foreground elements in focus).
-Now open your 5-6 lightning best shots lightning images.
+Now open your 5-6 lightning best shots lightning photos.
 Select these shots, copy and paste on your foreground shot one by one.